Evaluation Foundations Courses

 Instructor: Michael Morris, PhD

-Description: This course will focus on the application of the American Evaluation Association’s Guiding Principles for Evaluators and the Joint Committee’s Program Evaluation Standards to the ethical responsibilities and challenges that evaluators encounter in their work.
-Participants will explore the ethical issues that can arise at various stages of the evaluation process, from entry/contracting all the way to the utilization of findings by stakeholders.
+Description: Participants will explore the ethical issues that can arise at various stages of the evaluation process, from entry/contracting all the way to the utilization of findings by stakeholders.
 Strategies for preventing ethical problems, as well for dealing with them once they have arisen, will be addressed.
 Case vignettes will be used throughout the course to provide participants with an opportunity to brainstorm such strategies, and participants will have a chance to share their own ethical challenges in evaluation with others.
+This course will also focus on the application of the American Evaluation Association’s Guiding Principles for Evaluators and the Joint Committee’s Program Evaluation Standards to the ethical responsibilities and challenges that evaluators encounter in their work.

 The course is based on the TEI premise that ethical practice is a core competency in evaluation: Competent evaluators are ethical evaluators.
 Participants should emerge from the course with an enhanced understanding of how the standards and principles that inform the professional practice of evaluation can increase their chances of “doing the (ethically) right thing” when conducting evaluations in the field.
 Participants should also be better prepared to interact with stakeholders in a fashion that lessens the likelihood that the latter will engage in behaviors that lead to ethical difficulties.